ionos-enterprise/ionos-enterprise-puppet/README.md

       ]
     }

-**Note**:

-Using the ProfitBricks Puppet module to manage your ProfitBricks resources ensures uniqueness of the managed instances.
+**Note**: Using the ProfitBricks Puppet module to manage your ProfitBricks resources ensures uniqueness of the managed instances.
-However, the ProfitBricks API generally allows, for example, to create multiple data centers having the same name.
+However, the ProfitBricks Cloud API generally allows the creation of multiple virtual data centers having the same name.
 If you manage LAN and server resources using data center names, the module will throw an error when more than one data center with the same name is detected.
 Similarly, removing data centers by non-unique names is not allowed.

+### Verification

+Once you have composed a manifest, it is good to have Puppet validate the syntax.
+The Puppet accessory `parser` can check for syntax errors.
+To validate a manifest named `init.pp` run:

+    puppet parser validate init.pp

+If the manifest validates successfully, no output is returned.
+If there is an issue, you should get some output indicating what is invalid:

+    Error: Could not parse for environment production: Syntax error at '}' at init.pp:8:2

+That error message indicates we should take a look at a curly brace located on line 8 column 2 of `init.pp`.

+To have puppet go ahead and apply the manifest run:

+    puppet apply init.pp

 ## Full Server Example

 The following example will describe a full server with public Internet access and allow inbound SSH connections.

+**Note:** the value for `$datacenter_id` needs to be set to a valid virtual data center UUID that your account credentials are allowed to access.
+There are a couple of ways to get the UUID of a virtual data center.
+You can make a GET request against the Cloud API using a command-line tool such as `curl`, use an application such Postman, or one of various browser plugins for working with REST APIs.

+The [ProfitBricks CLI](https://devops.profitbricks.com/tools/cli/) may be helpful as the command: `profitbricks datacenter list` will return a list of available virtual data centers.

+It is also possible to get the UUID from inside the ProfitBricks Data Center Designer (DCD).
+If you log in and hover over one of your virtual data centers listed under "My Data Centers", a tooltip appears that contains the UUID.

+Now that we know how to find a valid virtual data center UUID, lets proceed with the full server example.

     $datacenter_id = '2dbf0e6b-3430-46fd-befd-6d08acd96557'

     lan { 'public':
       ensure => present,
       public => true,
       datacenter_id => $datacenter_id
     }

     server { 'frontend':
       ensure => running,
       datacenter_id => $datacenter_id,